alanrogers/eghop/src/index.md

 Welcome to eghop, a journal club on the evolutionary genetics of humans and other primates.
 We meet weekly by Zoom.
-During the Fall semester of 2020, we'll meet at noon
+During the Fall semester of 2020, we'll meet Mondays at noon
 [Mountain time](https://en.wikipedia.org/wiki/Mountain_Time_Zone).

 Each week, we discuss a recent publication or preprint on the